Empyreal96/win-10-toolbox-gui/README.md

 # Windows 10 Toolbox GUI
+UPDATE: Total re write.. built from scratch as the previous gui was trash..

 This is no where near finished, but it is the same concept as my Batch Script Toolbox, but it is incorporated with a basic Visual Studio C# App.